 Targeted interventions and strengths-based strategies used by the project to support these youth include: one-on-one support plans and assessment; providing information, resources and pro-social opportunities and choices for youth participants, including boys’ and girls’ groups; providing support, resources and information to families and communities; coordinating and collaborating with other youth-serving agencies and actors in the community; supporting Aboriginal youth to engage or re-engage with their communities and cultural resources; and engaging in ongoing information-gathering through online media, walking the streets and networking.

-The program is centered on conflict resolution; counselling and leadership and youth development; mentoring – tutoring, peer counseling; and intensive case management.
+The program is centered on conflict resolution; counselling, leadership and youth development; mentoring and intensive case management.

 The main goals of the CRED program are to:

 - Prevent and reduce the involvement of youth in criminal gangs;